Maharshi-Adiraju/productradio/agentic-ai/frequency02.md

 permalink: /agentic-ai/frequency02/
 ---

-# Mirror, Mirror: The Reflection Pattern in Agentic AI
+# 📡 Transmission 2: Mirror, Mirror: The Reflection Pattern in Agentic AI

 Traditional workflows ship outputs in a single pass.
 Agentic products can do better.